 The long term goal of the Council and our services is to provide parents and the child care work force with the information and tools necessary for our children's success.
 Early care and education can be provided in many settings but very simply regardless of where a child spends their first five years it is imperative that that place provides high quality care and developmentally appropriate learning.
 We have been shouting our message for many years but have made so little progress in ensuring all children have high quality affordable early care and education in Sullivan County.
-Our State and County are facing many changes in the coming years and if we want to provide our children with a sustainable education we need to work harder.
+Our County has grown economically by leaps and bounds in 2018 as expected but the child care availability and quality has not.